sw24f/jump-start-with-git-WK-001-001/learningGit.md

 - 'git add <file>' : adds files to the staging area.
 - 'git commit -m "message"' : commit the file to the local repository.
 1git status。11111111111111
+- Edited directly on GitHub to learn how to synchronize changes with the local repository.